Scott Meacham: Early life and education

 A fifth generation Oklahoman, Meacham was born and grew up in Chickasha, Oklahoma.
 Following graduation from high school, he attended the University of Oklahoma, earning a B.A. in finance, an M.B.A., and a law degree.

-Prior to joining the administration of Governor of Oklahoma Brad Henry, Meacham practiced law with the Clinton, Oklahoma-based firm of Meacham and Meacham, specializing in commercial law, probate law, and estate planning.
+Prior to joining the administration of Governor Brad Henry, Meacham practiced law with the Clinton, Oklahoma-based firm of Meacham and Meacham, specializing in commercial law, probate law, and estate planning.
 In 1989, he became CEO of First National Bank and Trust in Elk City, Oklahoma, serving in that capacity until 2003.

 Henry Administration

 In 2003, Governor Brad Henry appointed Meacham to serve concurrently as Oklahoma Secretary of Finance and Revenue and as director of the Oklahoma Office of State Finance.
 In 2005, following the resignation of Robert Butkin to become Dean of the University of Tulsa College of Law, Governor Henry appointed Meacham as State Treasurer of Oklahoma.
 Following his appointment as state treasurer, he resigned as state finance director, but retained his post as Secretary of Finance and Revenue.
 Meacham was elected to his first full four-year term as state treasurer defeating the Republican nominee, Howard Barnett Jr., in the November 2006 general elections.
 In October 2009, Meacham announced that he would not seek another term as state treasurer or run for any other state-level office in the 2010 election.